Fabio-Vieira/EBF/README.md

 $$

 Where ${\large y_{ij}}$ is the response variable, ${\large \beta_0}$ the fixed intercept, ${\large u_{i}}$ is the random intercept for group A, ${\large v_{j}}$ the random intercept for group B and ${\large \epsilon_{ij}}$ is the error term.

+In this example, the random intercept for **group A** should display evidence of being a true random effect, whereas the random intercept for **group B** should not.

 ``` r
 #Loading the libraries